Antonio Conte has been available since the summer, so why didn’t Tottenham sign him back then instead of Nuno Espirito Santo?

 Conte had major reservations of his own

 Conte, meanwhile, believed Tottenham wouldn’t be able to match his lofty ambitions.
-The 51-year-old allegedly had major reservations of his own and didn’t get the assurances he sought.
+The 52-year-old, who left Inter because of their plans to sell players, had major reservations of his own and didn’t get the assurances he needed.

-The former Inter coach’s wish to bring over four staff members with him fell on deaf ears.
+The former Chelsea coach’s wish to bring over four staff members with him fell on deaf ears.
 Spurs were not interested, and it’s understood there was a €3 million difference between the parties in a salary proposal.
+He also held reservations over the transfer budget and the future of Harry Kane, who stayed put in the end.